ozo-vehe/Employee-Managemant-System/README.md

 # Employee Management System
-The Employee Management System is a simple web-based application that allows users to manage a list of employees.
-This application is built using HTML, JavaScript, and CSS and provides functionality to add employees, view employee details, and list all employees.
-The Employee Management System is a web-based application that simplifies employee management.
-It allows users to add employee records, view employee details, and list all employees.
-This README provides instructions on using the system and explains how it leverages classes, switch statements, and try-catch-finally statements.
+The Employee Management System is a simple web-based application that simplifies employee management.
+Built using HTML, JavaScript, and CSS, it allows users to add employee records and view all employee details.
+It leverages classes, switch statements, and try-catch-finally statements to perform all this actions and more.

 ![Employee Management System Screenshot](./employee-management.png)